-Term Definition grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money4 or other Consolidated Revenue Fund (CRF) money5 is to be paid to a grantee other than the Commonwealth and b. which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity/activities refers to the project/tasks/services that the grantee is required to undertake. grant agreement sets out the relationship between the parties to the agreement, and specifies the details of the grant.
-GrantConnect is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs. grantee the individual/organisation which has been selected to receive a grant. grant opportunity refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
+Term Definition grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money or other Consolidated Revenue Fund (CRF) money is to be paid to a grantee other than the Commonwealth b. which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity/activities refers to the project/tasks/services that the grantee is required to undertake. grant agreement sets out the relationship between the parties to the agreement, and specifies the details of the grant. grant opportunity refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
 Grant opportunities may be open or targeted, and will reflect the relevant grant selection process. grant program a 'program' carries its natural meaning and is intended to cover a potentially wide range of related activities aimed at achieving government policy outcomes.
-A grant program is a group of one or more grant opportunities under a single [entity] Portfolio Budget Statement Program. permit A document issued by the APVMA (under the Agvet Code) that allows a person in certain circumstances to possess, supply, use or manufacture a chemical product, which would otherwise be an offence under the Agvet Code, or would involve contravention of a civil penalty provision under that Code.
+A grant program is a group of one or more grant opportunities under a single [entity] Portfolio Budget Statement program.
+GrantConnect is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs. grantee the individual/organisation which has been selected to receive a grant. permit A document issued by the APVMA (under the Agvet Code) that allows a person in certain circumstances to possess, supply, use or manufacture a chemical product, which would otherwise be an offence under the Agvet Code, or would involve contravention of a civil penalty provision under that Code.

-$^{^{\}rm 4}$ Relevant money is defined in the PGPA Act.
+$^{\rm 3}$ Relevant money is defined in the PGPA Act.
 See section 8, Dictionary.

-$^{^{5}}$ Other CRF money is defined in the PGPA Act.
+$^{4}$ Other CRF money is defined in the PGPA Act.
 See section 105, Rules in relation to other CRF money.

-Term Definition Portfolio Budget Statement (PBS) Program described within the entity's Portfolio Budget Statement, PBS programs each link to a single outcome and provide transparency for funding decisions.
+Term Definition Portfolio Budget Statement (PBS) program described within the entity's Portfolio Budget Statement, PBS programs each link to a single outcome and provide transparency for funding decisions.
 These high-level PBS programs often comprise a number of lower level, more publicly recognised programs, some of which will be grant programs.
-A PBS program may have more than one grant program associated with it, and each of these may have one or more grant opportunities. selection criteria comprise eligibility criteria and assessment criteria. selection process the method used to select potential grantees.
+A PBS program may have more than one grant program associated with it, and each of these may have one or more grant opportunities. selection criteria comprises of eligibility criteria and assessment criteria. selection process the method used to select potential grantees.
 This process may involve comparative assessment of applications or the assessment of applications against the eligibility criteria and/or the assessment criteria. value with money refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
 When administering a grant opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to the: quality of the project proposal and activities fit for purpose of the proposal in contributing to government objectives absence of a grant is likely to prevent the grantee and government's outcomes being achieved potential grantee's relevant experience and performance history.